zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-jsdoc/README.markdown

 # JSDoc Gradle Plugin

-The JSDoc Gradle plugin lets you run the [JSDoc](http://usejsdoc.org/) tool in order to generate documentation for the Javascript files in your project.
+The JSDoc Gradle plugin lets you run the [JSDoc](http://usejsdoc.org/) tool in order to generate documentation for your project's JavaScript files.

 The plugin has been successfully tested with Gradle 2.5 up to 3.3.